Ferdynand Ruszczyc

-Ferdynand Ruszczyc (1870–1936) was Polish painter, printmaker, and stage designer.
+Ferdynand Ruszczyc (1870–1936) was a Polish painter, printmaker, and stage designer.
 He was a member of the aristocratic Ruszczyc de Lis family.

 Biography

 Born in the village of Bohdanów (then Russian Empire, now Belarus), Ruszczyc spent his childhood in Minsk.
 He graduated from gymnasium in Minsk in 1890 with a gold medal.
 Ruszczyc originally studied law at the University of St. Petersburg, but later switched majors and began taking painting classes at the Imperial Academy of Arts.
 He was a student of the famous Russian landscape painters Ivan Shishkin and Arkhip Kuindzhi.
 Ruszczyc travelled to the Crimea to paint seascapes, and later to the Baltic islands and Sweden to paint northern landscapes.
 He visited Berlin, where he was significantly influenced by the Symbolist painters such as Arnold Bocklin.
 After graduation, Ruszczyc made extensive tours of Western Europe incorporating much of the styles he came across into his own art.